jchin14/Speedtest-Benchmarker/README.md

 # Instructions:
  To Run 50 Test Benchmark:

- Install latest python3 for your os.
+ Install latest python3 for your OS.

  Install the offical Ookla Speedtest CLI client.
 (On Windows, easiest way is to download the CLI client .exe from https://www.speedtest.net/apps/cli and pasting into C:\Windows\System32\speedtest.exe)